rht-labs/enablement-docs/1-the-manual-menace/README.md

 ### Part 2 - Create OpenShift Projects
 > _Using the OpenShift Applier, we will add new project namespaces to the cluster which will be used throughout the exercise._

-1. In this course two different git projects will be created.
-Select `Terminal > Run Task` in your cloud ide.

 <p class="tip">
 ⛷️ <b>NOTE</b> ⛷️ - If you do not plan on using the cloud ide you can clone the repository locally from here https://github.com/rht-labs/enablement-ci-cd
 </p>

-2. The following projects should be available in your IDE
+1. The following projects should be available in your IDE

 ![projects-initial](../images/exercise1/projects-initial.png)

-3. Open the `enablement-ci-cd` folder in your cloud ide (or your favourite editor if using a local machine).
+2. Open the `enablement-ci-cd` folder in your cloud ide (or your favourite editor if using a local machine).
 The project is laid out as follows
 ```
 .
 ├── README.md